 If you're looking for an easy way to transform your mood, cue the music.
 Studies have shown that music can buoy your mood and fend off depression.

 Kim Innes, a professor of epidemiology at West Virginia University's School of Public Health confirms, "Music seems to selectively activate neurochemical systems and brain structures associated with positive mood, emotion regulation, attention and memory in ways that promote beneficial changes."

 6. Include CBD Oil

 CBD appears to have a positive interaction with serotonin receptors in the brain.
 Read this study on the benefits of CBD and it's neuroprotective properties.
 We have reports from many of our customers on how it helps with anxiety and sleep.
-Side benefit: My own personal experience with our Relieve CBD Oil - I no longer have those painful muscle cramps in my legs and feet that wake me up at night.
+Side benefit: My own personal experience with CBD Oil - I no longer have those painful muscle cramps in my legs and feet that wake me up at night.
 What a relief!